 Sometimes instructors put supplemental reading (or DVDs) ‘On Reserve’ in the library so everyone in the class has access to the material.
 Ask for these items at the Circulation Desk.
 You will need to know the course name, instructor’s name, and which item it is you want.
-You will need to present you ID card to check out the item.
 Loan periods for reserve items are either 2 hours (in-library use only) or overnight (due back at noon the following day).
 Loan periods are determined by the instructor.

 We’re here to help you find what you need.
 For in-depth reference and research assistance, please contact the librarian to schedule a 30 minute appointment.
-Appointments with the librarian are available Mon-Tue in TRF and Wed-Thu in EGF.
-Drop-in visits and Friday appointments will be accommodated when possible.
 The librarian works at both campus libraries, so plan ahead if you think you might need help.